Local Government Act 1989 and 2020 (review and original jurisdiction)

 - Section 81Q Review of a decision of a Councillor Conduct Panel

-- Section 240A(5) Review of imposition of surcharge
+- Section 321(5) Review of decision of Secretary imposing a surcharge

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

-If you are applying to review a decision of a municipal electoral tribunal, you must apply within 7 days of a copy of written reasons for decision being given to the parties.
+If you are applying to dispute the validity of an election result, you must apply within 14 days of the declaration of the result.

 If you are an applicant or respondent seeking to review a decision of a Councillor Conduct Panel you must make your application within 28 days of the panel giving a statement of its reasons.